-A bone marrow transplant is a medical procedure.
-This is a type of treatment where the bone marrow in your body is replaced by healthy cells.
-The cells that are used for replacement are taken from your own body or they are taken from a donor.
+A bone marrow transplant (BMT), also referred to as stem cell transplant or haematopoietic cell transplantation, is a medical procedure where the diseased bone marrow in your body is replaced by healthy stem cells.
+The cells used for replacement can be taken from your own body (autologous transplant) or a donor (allogenic transplant).

 The procedure of bone marrow transplant involves infusing healthy blood-forming stem cells into your body.
 These healthy stem cells replace all the damaged or diseased bone marrow in your body.
 If your bone marrow stops working for some reason and halts the production of adequate healthy red blood cells, then a bone marrow transplant is required.

 Bone marrow is a soft, spongy tissue found in the centre of the bones.
 There are some special cells in our body known as stem cells produced by the bone marrow.
 These cells can make copies of themselves and have the ability to change into many separate kinds of cells that are needed by your body.
 Haematopoietic stem cells are one of the types of stem cells that can turn into red blood cells, white blood cells, and platelets.

 Cancer and cancer treatment specifically can damage your hematopoietic stem cells.
 It can alter the formation of blood cells, which are important to our system and each of them has a separate job.
 They are as follows:

 Red blood cells: Their main job is to carry oxygen throughout the body.
 Along with transporting oxygen, they also move the carbon dioxide to your lungs so that it can be exhaled.

 White blood cells: They are the main constituents of our immune system.
 Their main job is to fight pathogens.
 Pathogens are bacteria and viruses that have the ability to make you ill.

 Platelets: Platelets are associated with the formation of blood clots.